renerocksai/semantic_zk/README.md

     * Are displayed in the @citations overview but also after each paragraph that contains citations.
     * Clicking on a cite key shows the citation's source and also a list of links to notes that also cite that source

+# See it in action!

+Semantic_ZK is documented in Zettelkasten style and has converted its own documentation :smile:.

+See it in action [here](https://renerocksai.github.io/semantic_zk/)!

 # ~~~ Under construction ~~~